miguelmartin75/imgur-automator/README.md

 This repository comes with two automation scripts: one to upload screenshots to imgur and two, to upload images that are already on your machine.

-## uploading screenshots
+## Uploading Screenshots

 Uploading screenshots is extremely simple.
 Simply, take a screenshot and wait for it to upload.
 You can take a screenshot by pressing ⇧⌘4 (shift-command-4) to screenshot your whole screen or ⇧⌘3 (shift-command-3) to screenshot a region of your screen.
 A notification will be shown when the screenshot is uploaded, and the link to to the image will be automatically copied to your clipboard.

-## uploading images already on your machine
+## Uploading images already on your machine

 To upload images that are already on your machine, you can have two options: